build-on-aws/content/posts/build-and-manage-a-resilient-service-using-aws-sdks/index.md

 * An Application Load Balancer that provides a single endpoint for your users, and a listener that the load balancer uses to distribute requests to the underlying instances.

-After this part of the deployment, you have a single endpoint that receives HTTP requests and dispatches them to the underlying web servers to get recommendations and health checks.
+After this part of the deployment, you have a single endpoint that receives HTTP requests and distributes them to the underlying web servers to get recommendations and health checks.

 ```bash